 EcoAtlas tracks planned activities that modify habitat, such as wetland or stream restoration, mitigation, or habitat conservation.
 Projects are viewable on the interactive map and summarized in individual project pages.
 Project information is available for the San Francisco Bay Area, Sacramento-San Joaquin Delta, North Coast, Central Coast, South Coast, and Lake Tahoe area.
 New projects can be uploaded using the Project Tracker data entry forms.
 Project details can be entered online and accessed by environmental managers, planners, and stakeholders to inform wetland management and planning decisions.
 An easy-to-use mapping tool enables project managers to draw project sites using aerial imagery or upload an existing map file of the project site.

 Public information is available on EcoAtlas where projects can be viewed on a common base map to help inform wetland management and planning decisions.
+Each project is assigned to an administrative region whose managers assist with reviewing information for completeness and accuracy before approving a project for display on EcoAtlas.

 Project Information Page (PIP)